Crivella/DFT_QE_beginner_tutorial/README.md

 * A working version of QE (>=6.4) needs to be installed/compiled and the executables needs to be located in the PATH environmental variable or specified manually in the variable BIN_DIR.
 * A working version of gnuplot (>=5.0) (Some scripts will generate gnuplot files to plot the results.
 Other programs can also be used)
 * A working version of XCrySDen (http://www.xcrysden.org/), a program that can visualize input and output files of QE.
+* A working version of avogadro (https://avogadro.cc/), a program for creating and viewing molecular structures

 ## Installing/Compiling QE
 * QE can be installed from repository for Debian based linux distros (e.g.: Ubuntu) by running the command